State Representative John Raney on WTAW - WTAW

-District 14 State Representative John Raney of Bryan discussed testimonies on education issues, House Bill 2225, which addresses immigration, high speed rail service, and more during his appearance on The Infomaniacs on Wednesday, February 22.
+District 14 State Representative John Raney of Bryan discussed a possible Convention of States, legislation affecting our community, President Trump’s speech, Child Protective Services, and more during his regular appearance on The Infomaniacs on Wednesday, March 1.

 Click below to hear John Raney visiting with WTAW’s Scott DeLucia.